Best Practices

 Distributed tracing with database spans.
 The application emits spans for user-facing requests, each span records the database queries it issued, a trace aggregator (Datadog, Honeycomb, Tempo, Jaeger) joins them into an end-to-end view.
 This is the only mechanism that can answer "this query is slow, is the login path slow?"
 Any tool that tries to answer that question without looking at trace data is guessing.

 Datapace does not fill this gap.
-It is a database reliability agent, not an APM.
+It works at the database layer, not in application traces.
 For the login-path question, the right answer is a tracing system, not a database tool.

 Three gaps, three tools